Chalarangelo/30-seconds-of-code/snippets/last-item-with-all-available-height.md

-### Last item with all available height
+### Last item with remaining available height

-Avoid vertical scrollbar and take advantage of current viewport space.
-Given the last element with all available space in current viewport, even when resizing window.
+Take advantage of available viewport space.
+Give the last element the remaining available space in current viewport, even when resizing the window.

 #### HTML